cjpais/writing/serve/day/nov30_2020/apple_m1_industy_impact.md

 This seems unlikely in the near term.
 There is such a massive amount of code running on x86 machines that probably won't be deprecated for a long time.

+There may be a transition in ISA in the consumer space for sure, but the server space is a much much longer game to play.

 ARM based

 What if Microsoft doesn't respond?